rissalhedna/unillm-backend/README.md

 python study_in_germany_crawler.py
 ```

-3. Process the data using the notebook:
+3. **Important**: Process and transform the data using the notebook:

 ```bash
 jupyter notebook notebooks/scraping_cleaning_pipeline.ipynb
 ```

+⚠️ **Critical Step**: The notebook must be run in order to:

+- Transform the scraped raw data into the proper format
+- Remove personal information and sensitive content
+- Clean and process the data for vector storage
+- Store the processed data in the Qdrant vector database

+Without running the notebook, the chatbot will not have access to the knowledge base and cannot provide accurate responses.

 ## Architecture